shohiebsense/shohiebsense.github.io/_pages/home.md

   - /about.html
 ---

-# Think, Feel, Strive, Familiarize, Experience
+# Think, Feel, Strive, Regulate, Experience

 ## but hold on, even robots need blankets :>